berkersaptas/Golang-MongoDB-CRUD/README.md

 Used the Echo library for the project to handle Http requests.

-You can find the patterns of the requests you will make in the [https://github.com/berkersaptas/Golang-MongoDB-CRUD/blob/main/MongoDB-CRUD.postman_collection.json](postman model) I shared.
+You can find the patterns of the requests you will make in the (postman model) I shared.

 You can upload this file to postman (2.1) and make a request.